NEW STUDENT REGISTRATION

 CURRENT DIVISION STUDENTS PRE-ENROL

 You will need to pre-enrol on SchoolZone to tell us the school you’d like your child to attend next year.
-Find important dates and deadlines and learn more about pre-enrolment, which opens between March and April each year.
+Find important dates and deadlines and learn more about pre-enrolment, which opens between February and March each year.

 If you have questions about registering for school, contact the school office.